Maroulosalata is the Greek lettuce salad I make whenever I want something fresh, crisp and effortless.

-Ever wondered what makes a Greek salad so fresh and simple?
-Meet maroulosalata - a crisp Greek lettuce salad tossed with romaine, cucumber, scallions, and dill.
-It's light, quick, and brings that effortless Greek balance of crunch, acid, and sunshine to any table.
+Maroulosalata is a crisp Greek lettuce salad tossed with romaine, cucumber, spring onions, dill and a simple red wine vinegar dressing.
+It's light, quick and brings that classic Greek balance of crunch, acidity and freshness to any table.

 Table of Contents

-- 👨🍳 How to make it: Finely shred romaine, add cucumber and scallions, toss with dill, olive oil, and vinegar.
-Serve immediately for the best crunch.
+- How to make it: Finely shred the romaine, add cucumber, scallions and dill, then toss with olive oil and vinegar.
+Serve immediately while everything is crisp.

 Why this recipe works

-This maroulosalata proves that the simplest combinations can be the most satisfying.
-With crisp romaine, scallions, cucumber, and dill, it comes together in less than ten minutes yet tastes bright and balanced.
-The light vinaigrette ties everything together - clean, tangy, and refreshing - making this Greek lettuce salad a versatile side for any meal.
+- This Greek lettuce salad proves that the simplest combinations can be the most satisfying.
+With crisp romaine, scallions, cucumber and dill, it comes together in less than ten minutes yet tastes bright and balanced.

-If you love simple, vibrant Greek sides, try my Greek cabbage salad (Lahanosalata) or cucumber and tomato salad.
-Both share that crisp freshness and are perfect alongside grilled meats or seafood.
+- If you love simple, vibrant Greek sides, try my Greek cabbage salad (Lahanosalata) or cucumber and tomato salad or go "classic Greek" with a horiatiki.
+They're all easy Greek salads that sit happily beside grilled meats or seafood.

 - Romaine lettuce (cos): The base of every good maroulosalata.
 Use whole heads or romaine hearts for the best crunch.
 Iceberg is a mild backup, but romaine brings that signature crisp bite.